geugenm/polaris/polaris/viz/README.md

 ## Run the server locally

 Execute `polaris viz` and open the indicated host and port, generally this would work: `http://0.0.0.0:8000/dynamic_network_analysis_3d-ui.html`.

+## User Interface guide for the the graph HTML5 page

+### From the search input field

+ - **CTRL+RETURN**: every node with the entered pattern will be colored.
+It can be repeated and colors will rotate.
+ - **CTRL+SHIFT+RETURN**: reset node color highlighting completely if the search field is empty, or with one color to highlight only the current pattern.